camsys/heroku-buildpack-rgeo-prep/README.md

 If both of these are true, you should be ready to go.

+## libjpeg

+In order to get ogr2ogr geojson to shapefile conversion to work I had to build a custom version of the libjpeg binaries.

+I started with the libjpgeg 9a source tarball and built that as per the normal heroku binary vendoring process.

+The major hack is that after make installing the binaries I had to create a symbolic link in the lib directory for libjpeg.so.62 to work.
+Then I tarred that up and put it on S3 for vendor_urls.

 ## Tools

 We found the heroku repo plugin to be useful during the debugging process :